ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Stealth and Hiding.md

 - A creature has no cover when they are less than 10% behind cover.
 - This has an obscuration modifier of 10.
 #### Light Cover
-- A creature has light cover if they are less than 33% but more than or equal to 10% behind cover.
+- A creature has light cover if they are less than 33% behind cover but more than or equal to 10% behind cover.
 - This has an obscuration modifier of 8.
 #### Medium Cover
-- A creature has medium cover if they are less than 66% but more than or equal to 33% behind cover.
+- A creature has medium cover if they are less than 66% behind cover but more than or equal to 33% behind cover.
 - This has an obscuration modifier of 3.
 #### Heavy Cover
-- A creature has heavy cover if they have less than 99% but more than or equal to 66% behind cover.
+- A creature has heavy cover if they are less than 99% behind cover but more than or equal to 66% behind cover.
 - This has an obscuration modifier of 0.
 #### Full Cover
 - A creature has full cover if they are more than 99% behind cover.